hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-Architecture.md

 ICompletableFuture which gives us a chance of waiting for the result to be calculated or adding a callback to go a more reactive way.

-The example expects that the chunksize is 0 or 1 so an emitted value is directly send to the reducers.
+The example expects that the chunk size is 0 or 1 so an emitted value is directly send to the reducers.
 Internally the job is prepared, started and executed on all nodes as shown below whereas the first node acts as the job owner (job emitter):